 What can affect people who are lesbian, gay, bisexual, transgender or questioning (LGBTQ+) and looking for help, is the fear of prejudice and ignorance.
 Although the argument of it not being 'natural' means nothing, it's often difficult for people to accept things they don't understand.
 That makes it even harder to find support and understanding.
 Whether you decide to come out or not, you can find support.

-Outreach youth is a youth project for LGBTQ+ young people aged aged 13 – 19 years across Suffolk and north Essex.
+Outreach youth is a youth project for LGBTQ+ young people aged around 13 – 19 years across Suffolk.
 The sessions are just like other youth projects but with a particular focus.
 Outreach youth provides:

 After visiting Outreach Youth and speaking to the young people there, they have shared their experiences with us so that we can talk about some of the issues on this page.